locoxsoco/GG-Assist/README.md

 Transform your ideas into powerful G-Assist plugins!
 Whether you're a Python developer, C++ enthusiast, or just getting started, our plugin system makes it easy to extend G-Assist's capabilities.
 Create custom commands, automate tasks, or build entirely new features - the possibilities are endless!

+# 💡 Why develop with G-Assist

+- Leverage the power of a local SLM running on your own GPU
+- Integrate GPU and system optimization into your applications using our C++ and python bindings
+- Build an agentic frameworks using tools such as Langflow
+- Extend and customize the functionality of G-Assist with plugins
+- Interact with your AI powered plugins from NVAPP's performant In-Game overlay (IGO) and make it your imaginations's playground !

 ## 📋 Table of Contents
 - [What Can You Build?](#-what-can-you-build)
 - [Quick Start](#-quick-start)